EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 touch $HOME/safe_data/c.txt
 ```

-Rerun the 'Run JupyterLab' app and, again, once JupyterLab has started, click the **Terminal** icon within the 'Launcher' tab.
+Rerun the Run JupyterLab app and, again, once JupyterLab has started, click the **Terminal** icon within the 'Launcher' tab.

 List the contents of `/safe_data`: